 8. Glass Cladding

-The glass panels are fitted into a lightweight aluminium frame.
+- The glass panels are fitted into a lightweight aluminum frame.

 - Glass is weatherproof, it easily resists heat, wind, and rain.